Coq au Vin

 ingredients for Coq au Vin

 • Pancetta: Infuses the dish with a salty, savory depth.
-Unlike American bacon, which is smoked, pancetta—Italian bacon—is cured with salt and spices before being dried.
-It’s readily available in most supermarkets, either at the deli counter or pre-cut and packaged in the refrigerated gourmet foods section, offering a convenient shortcut.
+Unlike American bacon, which is smoked, pancetta, or Italian bacon, is cured with salt and spices before being dried.
+It’s readily available in most supermarkets, either at the deli counter or pre-cut and packaged in the refrigerated gourmet foods section.

 • Chicken thighs: While traditional recipes for coq au vin call for a whole cut-up chicken (a coq is an old rooster), I prefer to use only bone-in chicken thighs only.
-The thighs remain tender and succulent when braised for a long time, whereas white meat tends to dry out.
+The thighs remain tender and succulent when braised for a long time, whereas white meat/chicken breasts tend to dry out.

 • Onion and garlic: These aromatics form the flavor foundation for the stew.